khoaLe12/SWP391-GroupProject-Java-SpringMVC-HRManagement/README.md

 | Ketoan@gmail.com | 123 | Ke Toan |
 - For Canidates: use email (if new, system will auto register your account)
-- For Employee: use email (you need add your email from database before login) Note that: You only need to insert email and role columns, for role
+- For Employee: use email (you need add your email from database before login)

 ## File Structure
 We build this web app following 3 layer achirtechture